tigerjoy/python-classes/README.md

     1. For sharing code / snippets / write-ups, refrain from using the chat box.
-        Content shared though chat boxes, often loose the original formatting and indentation, making it difficult for us to use the content write away.
+        Content shared though chat boxes, often loose the original formatting and indentation, making it difficult for us to use the content right away, which need to be re-formatted.
         Instead go to, https://pastebin.com/, paste your code there, and share the link in chatbox.

     2. Open the Hangouts window 50% with respect to your screen size and keep it to the right or left of your screen according